 - Speak with a tax accountant or tax lawyer if you're self-employed to see if there may be possible adjustments that can be made to your 2019 tax return.
 It's important to get sound advice from a tax expert as you could possibly have to pay back taxes and possibly interest and penalties.

-- Repay the CERB overpayment and avoid the tax implications if you have the funds available to do so.
+- Repay the CERB overpayment and avoid the tax implications if you are required to return CERB funds, and you have the funds available to do so.

 Credit Canada Can Help During COVID

 Many people are getting hit financially in multiple ways.
 Debt payment deferrals may be ending, income tax payments will soon be upon us and some people will have CERB overpayments to deal with.
 CERB repayment issues are just beginning, and for many, they will affect their ability to maintain other payments.
 Like so many issues, burying your head in the sand is not a good option.
 You need to deal with the situation.

 The good news is you don’t have to face this alone.
 Credit Canada and our certified Credit Counsellors are here to help you with your financial situation.
 The first step your Counsellor will do with you is an assessment of your income, expenses, assets and debts to explore the different debt relief options available to you.
 Give us a call at 1.800.267.2272 to arrange a free telephone or video appointment.
 You could also book a free Debt Assessment online.
 All of our counselling is free, confidential, and non-judgmental.
 Now is the time to be proactive!